-According to the Law, the General Director may determine that a limited group of persons conducting business and possessing a concentration of more than half of the total supply or acquisition of an asset or provision or acquisition of a service constitutes a concerted group, and that every such person is a member of the concerted group, if the General Director determines that the following conditions are met:
+According to the Law, the director general may determine that a limited group of persons conducting business and possessing a concentration of more than half of the total supply or acquisition of an asset or provision or acquisition of a service, constitutes a concerted group, if the director general determines that all of the following conditions are met:

 - there is limited competition or there are conditions for limited competition between the group's members or within the market in which they operate; and

-- instructions imposed by the General Director are expected to prevent a significant harm or concern for harm to competition in the market or to the public, or may significantly strengthen competition or may create conditions for significant improvement of market competition.
+- instructions imposed by the director general are expected to prevent a significant harm or concern for harm to competition in the market or to the public, or may significantly strengthen competition or may create conditions for significant improvement of market competition.

 In addition, the Law lists several barriers to entry to a market; a combination of two or more of such barriers shall be regarded as conditions for limited competition.

-The determination of a concerted group by the General Director has a constitutional validity.
+The determination of a concerted group by the director general has a constitutional validity.

-The General Director may order a concerted group to take steps that would prevent harm or concern for harm to competition or to the public or steps that are expected to significantly increase the competition between the members of the concerted group, or to create conditions for such increase.
+The director general may order a concerted group to take steps that would prevent harm or concern for harm to competition or to the public or steps that are expected to significantly increase the competition between the members of the concerted group, or to create conditions for such increase.

-In addition, the Antitrust Tribunal, upon the request of the General Director, may order the sale of holdings (entirely or partly) of members of the concerted group under certain circumstances, if the sale would prevent significant harm or concern for harm to competition or to the public, or if it would significantly strengthen competition between the members of the concerted group.
+In addition, the Tribunal, upon the request of the director general, may order the sale of holdings (entirely or partly) of members of the concerted group under certain circumstances.

-In general, all of the provisions of the Law are criminal offences, however, criminal sanctions are not often used and are reserved, mostly, for the most significant violations of the Law.
-Notwithstanding this, in the upcoming years, we expect to see increased criminal enforcement alongside greater sanctions owing to developments of the Law as well as an increase in the IAA’s influence.
+In general, all of the provisions of the Law are criminal offences, however, criminal sanctions are not often used and are reserved, mostly, for significant violations of the Law (eg, cartels; bid rigging).
+Notwithstanding, in the upcoming years, we expect to see increased criminal enforcement alongside greater sanctions owing to developments of the Law as well as an increase in the IAA's influence.
 With respect to criminal enforcement we note the following:

 - Responsibility of a corporation - the Law states that if an offence under the Law was committed by a corporation, then every person that was, at the time of the offence, an active director, a partner (except a limited partner) or a senior officer responsible for that field, shall also be charged with that offence, unless that person has proven that the offence was committed without his or her knowledge and that he or she took all reasonable measures to ensure compliance with the Law.

-- Maximum fine – the maximum fine against a person in a criminal procedure is 2.26 million shekels for every violation of the Law and an additional fine of up to 14,000 shekels for each day the offence continues.
+- Maximum fine - the maximum fine against a person in a criminal procedure is 2.26 million New Israeli shekels for every violation of the Law and an additional fine of up to 14,000 (New Israeli shekels for each day the offence continues.
 In the case of a company, the fine or the additional fine is doubled.

-- Maximum punishment – the maximum punishment for an individual is three years’ imprisonment, and if the offence has been committed in aggravated circumstances, up to five years.
-Aggravating circumstances include factors that will likely harm competition, such as the market share and position of the accused in the market that was affected by the offence; the period during which the offence took place; the damage that was caused or is expected to be caused to the public as a result of the offence; and the profits that the accused achieved.
-To date, the record imprisonment was a term of one year in jail.
+- Maximum punishment - the maximum punishment for an individual is three years imprisonment, and if the offence has been committed in aggravated circumstances, up to five years.
+Aggravating circumstances include factors that will likely harm competition.
+Currently, the record imprisonment was a term of one year in jail.

 - Leniency programme - the IAA's leniency programme provides that every person, including a corporation, a director or an employee of a corporation, will be granted full immunity from criminal prosecution relating to a restrictive arrangement offence, if it is the first to come forward to the IAA and provide all information known to it, in connection with the restrictive arrangement to which it was party.

-The IAA has repeatedly stated that it ascribes great importance to the programme and that the programme constitutes a major component of the Israeli enforcement regime concerning cartels.
-However, according to a report published by the State Comptroller as of August 2009, over four years since the establishment of the leniency programme, the IAA received two applications for inclusion in the leniency programme, and only two immunity agreements were signed.
-The leniency programme is not considered to be successful in Israel, with only a few applications since its initiation.
+The IAA has repeatedly stated that it ascribes great importance to the programme and that it constitutes a major component of the Israeli enforcement regime for cartels.
+However, the leniency programme is not considered to be successful in Israel, with only a few applications since its initiation.

-- Administrative determination (decision) – the General Director may issue an administrative determination declaring that a certain violation has occurred.
-The General Director’s determination serves as prima facie evidence in court.
+- Administrative determination (decision) - the director general may issue an administrative determination declaring that a certain violation has occurred.
+The director general's determination serves as prima facie evidence in court.

-- Administrative fines – for every violation of the Law, the General Director may impose administrative fines of up to 8 per cent of the sales turnover of a corporation’s revenue in the year preceding the violation.
-The Law sets a maximum amount of approximately 24 million shekels.
-For individuals or corporations that, in the year preceding the violation, had sales turnover of less than 10 million shekels, the Law sets a maximum fine of approximately 1 million shekels.
+- Administrative fines - for every violation of the Law, the director general may impose administrative fines of up to 8% of the sales turnover of a corporation's revenue in the year preceding the violation.
+The Law sets a maximum amount of approximately 24.49 million New Israeli shekels.
+For individuals or corporations that, in the year preceding the violation, had sales turnover of less than 10 million New Israeli shekels, the Law sets a maximum fine of approximately 1.02 million New Israeli shekels.

-Also, the IAA has published guidelines in order to clarify when it will convert to administrative fines as the primary enforcement measure (instead of seeking criminal sanctions).
+Also, the IAA published guidelines in order to clarify when it will impose administrative fines as the primary enforcement measure (instead of seeking criminal sanctions).
 The guidelines list numerous offences which will typically be enforced through administrative fines, including non-horizontal restrictive arrangements, gun-jumping violations, information exchange of non-secret information, abuse of dominant position and failure to comply with data requests.

-As noted, the past couple of years have seen many significant and influential developments in Israeli competition law and in the enforcement authorities of the General Director, inter alia, against the backdrop of unprecedented social protest against the increase in the cost of living.
-Two significant developments are new and revolutionary laws:
+As noted, the past couple of years has seen many significant and influential developments in Israeli competition law and in the enforcement authorities of the director general, inter alia, against the backdrop of unprecedented social protest against the increase in the cost of living.

-- The Food Law, which was enacted in 2014, deals primarily with vertical relations between food suppliers and retailers and regulates the commercial relations between them.
+The Food Law, enacted in 2014, deals primarily with vertical relations between food suppliers and retailers and regulates the commercial relations between them.
 The Food Law imposes criminal, administrative and civil liability on corporations and their officers.
-The Law also empowers the general director, in connection with products or substitute products, to instruct a large retailer that is selling the products of a large supplier regarding sale spaces, as well as to give instructions to a retailer that is selling private label products.
+The Law also empowers the director general to instruct a large retailer that is selling the products of a large supplier regarding sale spaces, and to give instructions to a retailer that is selling private label products.

-- The Concentration Law: the stated purpose of the Law, which was enacted in 2013, is to reduce economy-wide market concentration, and to promote competition in various sectors of the Israeli economy.
-The Concentration Law poses limitations on cross-holdings in a significant non-financial entity with a significant financial entity and the control of public corporations through a pyramidal ownership structure.
-The Concentration Law also requires consulting with the General Director, inter alia, regarding the advancement of competition in a specific sector.
+The purpose of the Law, enacted in 2013, is to reduce economy-wide market concentration, and to promote competition in various sectors of the Israeli economy.
+The Concentration Law poses limitations on: cross-holdings in a significant non-financial entity with a significant financial entity, and the control of public corporations through a pyramidal ownership structure.
+The Concentration Law also requires consulting with the director general, inter alia, regarding the advancement of competition in a specific sector.